-- Development and transport proposals in the CNL and it setting should have regard to and help to deliver - the purpose of conserving and enhancing the natural beauty of the CNL.
-In doing so, they should have regard to - and be compatable with the Cotswolds National Landscape Management Plan and guidance produced by the Cotswolds National landscape Board, including the: - (i) Cotswolds National Landscape Landscape Strategy and Guidelines; - (ii) Cotswolds National Landscape Landscape Character Assessment; - (iii) Cotswolds Nature Recovery Plan: - (iv) Cotswolds National landscape Local Distinctiveness and Landscape Change; - (v) Cotswolds National Landscape Board's Position Statements. - 2.
-Development and transport proposals in the CNL should, have regard to and help deliver the purpose of increasing the understanding and enjoyment of the CNL's special qualities.
-They should also contribute to the economic and social well-being of CNL communities, in a way that is compatible with conserving and enhancing the natural beauty of the CNL. - 3.
-Development and transport proposals in the Cotswolds National Landscape and its setting should comply with relevant national planning policy and guidance, particularly with regards to those paragraphs of the National Planning Policy Framework (NPPF) that explicitly relate to AONBs. - 4.
-The purposes of conserving and enhancing the natural beauty of the Cotswolds National Landscape and increasing the understanding and enjoyment of the National Landscape's special qualities should be identified as strategic priorities in Local Plans, Neighbourhood Plans, Local Transport Plans and other relevant plans and strategies.
-These plans and strategies should explicitly identify the Cotswolds National Landscape Management Plan as a material consideration. - 5.
-The cumulative impacts of development proposals on the natural beauty of the Cotswolds National Landscape should be fully assessed. - 6.
-A landscape-led approach should be applied to development and transport proposals in the CNL and its setting, proportionate to the type and scale of development being proposed, whereby proposals: - a) address the natural beauty of the CNL as primary consideration at all stages of the development process (including design), from initial conception through to implementation; - b) address all of the factors that contribute to the natural beauty of the area; - c) address access to natural beauty including the character of the public rights of way network and its role within wider green infrastructure. - d) reflect and enhance the character of the local area; - e) avoid adverse effects where possible and, if adverse effects can't be avoided, minimise them; and - f) deliver substantially more beneficial effects than adverse effects for the natural beauty of the CNL.
+CE13.1.
+Development and transport proposals in the Cotswolds National Landscape (CNL) and it setting should seek to further the conservation and enhancement of the natural beauty of the CNL.
+In doing so, they should have regard to - and be compatible with the CNL Management Plan and guidance produced by the CNL Board, including the:

+- (i) CNL Landscape Strategy and Guidelines - (ii) CNL Landscape Character Assessment - (iii) Cotswolds Nature Recovery Plan - (iv) CNL Local Distinctiveness and Landscape Change - (v) CNL Board Position Statements - CE13.2.
+Development and transport proposals in the CNL should seek to further the purpose of increasing the understanding and enjoyment of the CNL's special qualities.
+They should also contribute to the economic and social wellbeing of CNL communities, in a way that is compatible with conserving and enhancing the natural beauty of the CNL. - CE13.3.
+Development and transport proposals in the CNL and its setting should comply with relevant national planning policy and guidance, particularly with regards to those paragraphs of the National Planning Policy Framework (NPPF) that relate to AONBs. - CE13.4.
+The purposes of conserving and enhancing the natural beauty of the CNL and increasing the understanding and enjoyment of the CNL special qualities should be identified as strategic priorities in Local Plans, Neighbourhood Plans, Local Transport

+&lt;sup>35 Cotswolds National Landscape Board (2022).
+Climate Change Strategy

+Plans and other relevant plans and strategies.
+These plans and strategies should explicitly identify the CNL Management Plan as a material consideration.

+- CE13.5.
+The cumulative impacts of development proposals on the natural beauty of the CNL should be fully assessed. - CE13.6.
+A landscape-led approach should be applied to development and transport proposals in the CNL and its setting, proportionate to the type and scale of development being proposed, whereby proposals: - a) address the natural beauty of the CNL as primary consideration at all stages of the development process (including design), from initial conception through to implementation - b) address all of the factors that contribute to the natural beauty of the area - c) address access to natural beauty including the character of the public rights of way network and its role within wider green infrastructure - d) reflect and enhance the character of the local area - e) avoid adverse effects where possible and, if adverse effects can't be avoided, minimise them - f) seek opportunities to enhance the natural beauty of the CNL and - g) deliver substantially more beneficial effects than adverse effects for the natural beauty of the CNL.